taismassaro/good-day-bot/README.md

-# Good Day Slack Bot
+# Good Day Slack Bot Fork

 Good Day is a Slack bot that pings users every day and asks how their day was.
 It saves the results in a GitHub repository of the user's choice, within a `good-day.csv` file in the repo.
 Check out this [sample repo](https://github.com/githubocto/good-day-demo) for a preview of what yours could look like.